-Adela Williams, partner, specialises in pricing and reimbursement issues, including all stages of health technology appraisals by the National Institute for Health and Clinical Excellence (NICE), Scottish Medicines Consortium, and the on a wide range of regulatory issues that arise throughout the product life cycle for both medicinal products and medical devices.
+Jackie Mulryne is a partner at the firm.
+She advises clients in the life sciences, medical devices, cosmetics and foods sectors, and has a broad practice providing regulatory compliance and public policy advice.
+She advises on UK and EU law, and is highly experienced on a wide range of regulatory issues that arise throughout the product life cycle for both medicinal products and medical devices.
 In particular, she advises on public and administrative law cases brought before the UK and European courts, arising from the decisions of regulatory bodies in the EU (EMA and Commission) and UK (MHRA and NICE).